marcioassissilva/Projetos-Data-Science/README.md

 **Why I decided to learn about Data Science:**

-Seeing the transformation that has been taking place in the world and facing a need to change and improve Education, at this moment I decided to learn about Data Science for some reasons.
-Primarily because I think this field is incredible and extremely relevant to the world.
-Through the field of Data Science we can discover several insights and impact the ecosystem in which we live and bring significant advances.
-I deeply believe that education is the most powerful tool for transforming people's lives.
+Seeing the transformation that has been taking place in the world and facing a need to contribute to a better Education,  I decided to learn about Data Science for some reasons.
+I think this field is incredible and extremely relevant to the world.
+Through Data Science, we can discover several insights and impact the ecosystem in which we live.
+I believe that Data Science can bring significant advances to any area.
+In my point of view, education is the most powerful tool for transforming people's lives.
 This is the main reason why I want to learn Data Science.
 So I intend to record the entire learning process during this journey.
-In this space I intend to register my project portfolio throughout my studies.
+In this space, I intend to register my project portfolio throughout my studies.

 ## Projetos: